Fedirs Kuļišs: 2023–24 season: Debut for Latvia

-Making his return to competition, Kulish competed on the 2023–24 ISU Junior Grand Prix, finishing fifth at the 2023 JGP Turkey and winning the bronze medal at 2023 JGP Armenia.
+Making his return to competition, Kuļišs competed on the 2023–24 ISU Junior Grand Prix, finishing fifth at the 2023 JGP Turkey and winning the bronze medal at 2023 JGP Armenia.
 Between the two events, he competed on the senior level, winning the silver medal at the 2023 Jelgava Cup and finishing fifteenth at the 2023 CS Nepela Memorial.

-Following a fourteenth-place finish at the 2023 CS Budapest Trophy, Kulish went on to win the gold medal on the junior level at the 2023 Volvo Open Cup and bronze on the senior level 2023 Latvia Trophy.
+Following a fourteenth-place finish at the 2023 CS Budapest Trophy, Kuļišs went on to win the gold medal on the junior level at the 2023 Volvo Open Cup and bronze on the senior level 2023 Latvia Trophy.

-Selected to compete at the 2024 European Championships in Kaunas, Lithuania, Kulish placed twenty-ninth in the short program and did not advance to the free skate segment of the competition.
+Selected to compete at the 2024 European Championships in Kaunas, Lithuania, Kuļišs placed twenty-ninth in the short program and did not advance to the free skate segment of the competition.
 He followed this up by finishing fourth on the junior level at the 2024 Volvo Open Cup.

-Kulish finished the season by competing at the 2024 World Junior Championships in Taipei, Taiwan.
+Kuļišs finished the season by competing at the 2024 World Junior Championships in Taipei, Taiwan.
 He placed twenty-fifth in the short program and did not advance to the free skate segment of the competition.

-2024–25 season
+2024–25 season: World Championships debut

-Kulish started the season by finishing fourth at the 2024 Volvo Open Cup and fifth at the 2024 Denkova-Staviski Cup.
-In December, at the 2025 Latvian Championships, Kulish won the silver medal behind Deniss Vasiļjevs.
+Kuļišs started the season by finishing fourth at the 2024 Volvo Open Cup and fifth at the 2024 Denkova-Staviski Cup.
+In December, at the 2025 Latvian Championships, Kuļišs won the silver medal behind Deniss Vasiļjevs.

-Following a gold medal win at the 2025 Volvo Open Cup, Kulish went on to compete at the 2025 European Championships in Tallinn, Estonia.
+Following a gold medal win at the 2025 Volvo Open Cup, Kuļišs went on to compete at the 2025 European Championships in Tallinn, Estonia.
 He placed fifteenth in the short program and fourteenth in the free skate, finishing fourteenth overall.

-Kulish subsequently placed seventh at the 2025 Sonja Henie Trophy and won the gold medal at the 2025 Daugava Open.
+Kuļišs subsequently placed seventh at the 2025 Sonja Henie Trophy and won the gold medal at the 2025 Daugava Open.

 Due to Deniss Vasiļjevs's top ten finish at the 2024 World Championships, Latvia was granted two berths for men's singles skating at the 2025 edition in Boston, Massachusetts, United States.
-Kulish was thus named to the World team.
+Kuļišs was thus named to the World team.
 This marked the first time in history two Latvian men's singles skaters competing at a World Championships.
-At the event, Kulish placed twenty-third in the short program and twenty-fourth in the free skate, finishing twenty-fourth overall.
+At the event, Kuļišs placed twenty-third in the short program and twenty-fourth in the free skate, finishing twenty-fourth overall.
 His placement, in addition to Vasiļjevs's eleventh-place finish won Latvia two quotas for men's singles skating at the 2026 Winter Olympics.